LukePappa/Ourism/text.md

-God is the divine ground of being.
+God is the divine ground of existence.
 Union with Him constitutes true fulfillment.